IPL Photofacial

 What are the alternatives to IPL?

-We don’t currently offer IPL at Reforme Medical, we refer our patient to our sister clinics in Cardiff, were the cost will vary from £60 – £250/treatment.
+We don’t currently offer IPL at Reforme Medical, but refer our patient to our sister clinics in Cardiff, where the cost will vary from £60 – £250/treatment.